DavidJ7705/SoC_Project/index.md

 ### **Synthesis**
-Describe the synthesis & implementation outputs for your design, are there any differences to that of the original design?
-Guideline 1-2 short paragraphs.
+Synthesis followed the same procedure as before.
+For my modified design it involved generating a new bitstream, and uploading that to my board.
+Each logical block below is one of the source files such as the clock, vga sync, and my colour stripes file.
+The multiplexers at the end are the colours that will be written and outputted on the screen.
+There are 3 inputs which represent the sync, clock and my updated code.
+The schematic is very similar to the original code except for the fact that there are multiplexers for the 3 colours and not buffers for every single one.

 <br><img src="https://raw.githubusercontent.com/DavidJ7705/SoC_Project/main/docs/assets/images/fastcircuit1.png"> <br>
+Upon further inspecting the logic block for the updated code,

 <br><img src="https://raw.githubusercontent.com/DavidJ7705/SoC_Project/main/docs/assets/images/colourstripescircuit.png"> <br>

 ### **Demonstration**
 The custom design was created successfully, and displayed on the Basys3 Board.
-It showcased my unique pattern which was a combination of colour cycles composed of stripes and columns, overlayed on a static image.
+It showcased my unique pattern which was a combination of colour cycles composed of stripes and columns.

 <img src="https://raw.githubusercontent.com/DavidJ7705/SoC_Project/main/docs/assets/images/Fastgif.gif">